 Are you thinking about buying an existing accommodation business?
 If so, the business registration must be transferred from the name of the existing licensee to the name of the proposed purchaser so the new owner can legally operate the business.
 Read on to find out how to do it:

-- Contact the Shire of Campaspe and speak to an Environmental Health Officer to check the business has a current registration.
+- Contact the Campaspe Shire Council and speak to an Environmental Health Officer to check the business has a current registration.

-- We recommend this correspondence be done through your solicitor and this should be received by the Shire at least two weeks prior to settlement.
+- We recommend this correspondence be done through your solicitor and this should be received by council at least two weeks prior to settlement.

 - Once we receive the request, a consent form will be sent to your solicitor to complete.

 - The current proprietor must complete the form to allow the Environmental Health Officer to release information about the business.

 - If requested, a property inspection can then be conducted to ensure the business complies with the Public Health and Wellbeing Act 2008 and Regulations 2009, but it is not required.
 This inspection is a great benefit to the purchaser as it will identify any areas in the premises that need work.

 - Following the inspection, a report will be issued to both the current and prospective owners, detailing any issues that need addressing under the Public Health and Wellbeing Act 2008 and Regulations 2009.